Abdulmohsen-almutlaq/SaudiLawRag/README.md

 # Saudi Law RAG Assistant (Arabic Legal AI)

-A smart Arabic-speaking legal assistant using **RAG (Retrieval-Augmented Generation)** built on:
+A smart Arabic-speaking legal assistant using **RAG (Retrieval-Augmented Generation)** to provide precise legal insights based on structured Saudi regulations.

+## Core Idea

+The assistant is designed to enhance access to legal knowledge by leveraging:
-- Structured Saudi regulations (parsed from official websites and saved as JSON)
+- **Structured Saudi regulations** (parsed from official websites and saved as JSON)
-- Fast vector search (FAISS)
+- **Fast and efficient vector search** (FAISS) for retrieving the most relevant legal articles
-- Powerful Arabic-native language model: **[ALLaM-7B-Instruct](https://huggingface.co/ALLaM-AI/ALLaM-7B-Instruct-preview)** from SDAIA
+- **Advanced Arabic-native language model**: **[ALLaM-7B-Instruct](https://huggingface.co/ALLaM-AI/ALLaM-7B-Instruct-preview)** from SDAIA

+By combining these components, the system ensures that users receive accurate, legally grounded answers with proper citations to the original law name, chapter, and article number.

 ## Features